 - Why don't you make endorsements?

 At MotherJones.com, and if you subscribe you'll get our award-winning print magazine delivered to your door (or inbox) every two months.
 You can find our acclaimed video content on our YouTube page.
 We're also on the usual social channels, where we have an audience of more than 2 million.

 Who owns Mother Jones?

 We are a 501(c)(3) nonprofit, which means we are truly independent and don't report to any stockholders, owners, or corporate conglomerates.
-We are supported by a diverse set of revenue streams: subscriptions, newsstand sales, individual donations, foundation support, and advertising, meaning not only are we editorially independent, we also run a stable business.
+We are supported by a diverse set of revenue streams—including subscriptions, newsstand sales, individual donations, foundation support, and advertising—which means that in addition to being editorially independent, we run a stable business.

 What is the Foundation for National Progress?